jonjonsonjr/test-docs/README.md

 2. An application ID

-3. An activity that provides the "Player Control" functionality and a custom namespace (explained later on).
-If a client wants CCL to provide its default Player Control page, the third argument to `initialize()` should be set to `null`.
+3. An activity that provides the "Player Control" functionality.
+If you want CCL to provide its default Player Control page, make this `null`.

 4. A namespace for a custom data channel.
 Leave this as `null` if no custom data channel is required.
 See the section on